YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZDIROUTOFSYNC, $ZDIRECTORY xxxx is not the same as its cached value yyyy

-Run Time Warning: For performance purposes, GT.M caches the value of $ZDIRECTORY when it is modified using SET command.
+Run Time Warning: For performance purposes, YottaDB caches the value of $ZDIRECTORY when it is modified using SET command.
 This cached value is passed to external environment translation routine.
-GT.M issues ZDIROUTOFSYNC error when $ZDIRECTORY is referenced and its cached value differs from the current working directory.
-This might happen if an external routine called from GT.M modifies the current working directory and the application does not modify $ZDIRECTORY to the modified directory.
+YottaDB issues ZDIROUTOFSYNC error when $ZDIRECTORY is referenced and its cached value differs from the current working directory.
+This might happen if an external routine called from YottaDB modifies the current working directory and the application does not modify $ZDIRECTORY to the modified directory.

 .. note::
    ZSHOW of intrinsic special variables appends ->%GTM-W-ZDIROUTOFSYNC error to the text corresponding to the $ZDIRECTORY if the out of sync condition is detected.